-- Recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care - Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role - Have a clear understanding of the process involved for a child protection case conference and be able to attend and contribute to these - Ensure that all staff have access to and understand the school's safeguarding and Child Protection Policy. - Ensure that all staff have induction safeguarding training and receive regular updates. - o Induction will ensure that staff are aware of systems within the school including:
+- Recognise how to identify signs of abuse and know when it is appropriate to make a referral to children's social care - Understand the assessment process for providing Early Help and intervention and take the lead when Early Help is appropriate - Have knowledge of the PDSCP Escalation policy and the Local Authority Designated Officer (LADO) role - Have a clear understanding of the process involved for a child protection case conference and be able to attend and contribute to these - Access resources and attend any relevant or refresher training courses at least every two years.

-- The Child protection Policy

-- Responding to child-on-child abuse

-- The Behaviour policy

-- Staff Code of Conduct

-- The Children Missing from Education Policy

-- Roles and identities of the DSL and DDSLs

-- Copies of Part One to KCSIE

-- Access resources and attend any relevant or refresher training courses at least every two years.

 - Level 3 Safeguarding trained is required in-line with Pan-Dorset Children's Partnership expectations and KCSIE.
-This training should be updated every 2 years.

-- Ensure that all staff are trained/updated in child protection regularly in line with advice from the PDSCP (including Prevent Duty and Online safety).

-- To supplement regular formal staff training with informal updates as required, but at least annually.
+This training should be updated every 2 years. - Undertake Prevent awareness training and Channel Referrals training. - In addition to formal training, update knowledge and skills at regular intervals and at least annually - Ensure that all staff and governors have access to and understand the school's Safeguarding Policy and Child Protection Procedures. - Ensure that all staff have induction safeguarding training and receive regular updates. - o Induction will ensure that staff are aware of systems within the school including: - The Safeguarding Policy - Responding to child-on-child abuse - The pupil Behaviour policy - Staff Code of Conduct - The Children Missing from Education Policy - Roles and identities of the DSL and DDSLs - Copies of Part One of KCSIE - Ensure that all staff are trained/updated in child protection regularly in line with advice from the PDSCP (including Prevent Duty and Online safety). - To supplement regular formal staff training with informal updates as required, but at least annually.